 - 1. Take the lead role in TES in driving the development and growth of the economy within the county of East Sussex. - 1.1.
 Provide rigorous leadership in the Chairing and development of TES, which comprises both public and private sector Leaders, to ensure a commonality of goals and purpose. - 1.2.
-As Chair, take a lead role in the promotion of the interests of East Sussex and confidently work and negotiate with key influencers across Government, within SELEP and with local stakeholders, particularly with the private sector.
+Take a lead role in the promotion of the interests of East Sussex and work/negotiate with key influencers across Government, within SELEP and with local stakeholders, particularly with the private sector.